RAF Brawdy

-Royal Air Force Brawdy, or more simply RAF Brawdy, is a former Royal Air Force satellite station located 6.3 mi east of St Davids, Pembrokeshire and 9.8 mi south west of Fishguard, Pembrokeshire, Wales.
+Royal Air Force Brawdy or more simply RAF Brawdy is a former Royal Air Force station located 6 mi east of St Davids, Pembrokeshire and 10 mi south west of Fishguard, Pembrokeshire, Wales.
 It was operational between 1944 and 1992; it was used by the Royal Air Force (1944–1946 and 1971–1992) and the Royal Navy (1946–1971), before the site was turned over to the British Army and renamed Cawdor Barracks.

 The village of Brawdy is adjacent to the south-east of the airfield, which lies one mile inland from the north-east shores of St. Bride's Bay and seven miles east south east of St David's Head.
 Haverfordwest lies seven miles (11 km) south-east.
 Notable landmarks are St. David's peninsula, with the city of St. Davids and its cathedral, along with Ramsey Island.

 History

 RAF Coastal Command

 The Pembrokeshire base was officially opened on 2 February 1944, as a satellite station for the nearby RAF St Davids, under No. 19 Group, RAF Coastal Command, with No 517 Meteorological Squadron moving in the day before.
 The unit operated with the Handley Page Halifax Mk V, before changing to the Mk III, in March 1945.
 The squadron moved to RAF Chivenor in November 1945.
 No. 58 and No. 502 Sqns used the airfield to undertake anti-submarine patrols from February 1944, while based at RAF St Davids.

 The next squadron to move in was No. 521 Squadron RAF, from December 1944 until May 1945, as a detachment operating the Boeing Fortress I.

 Between February and June in 1945, No. 8 (Coastal) Operational Training Unit RAF was a lodger unit at Brawdy, due to lack of space at RAF Haverfordwest, providing photo reconnaissance training with a detachment of Supermarine Spitfire and de Havilland Mosquito aircraft.

 RAF St Davids became the satellite station when its headquarters, sick bay and workshops facilities, moved to RAF Brawdy in November 1945.

 Between the 2 February 1944 and the 27 April 1946, No. 595 Squadron RAF aircraft may have had a detachment based here with a variety of aircraft.